fraxinus1098/journal_analyzer/README.md

 4. Better normalize data
 5. Improve data html visualization
 6. Figure out core emotions that need to be shown.
 Maybe use official research
+7. How does Character.AI do it?
-7. Update documentation
+8. Update documentation

 **Future Features**
 1. Create a Spotify-like wrap, but for journaling instead
-2. Integrate Spotify API user data to understand if there's a correlation between what people listen and how throughout the years and if that is correlated with journal entries
+3. Integrate Spotify API user data to understand if there's a correlation between what people listen and how throughout the years and if that is correlated with journal entries
+4. Analyze journals and publish results from famous people such as Benjamin Franklin, Kurt Cobain, etc. See ideas from [Perplexity here](https://www.perplexity.ai/search/i-m-looking-to-analyze-journal-C6VM8zFzRECccClz5Aau7A)
-3. Integrate Google Photo API --> translate key images to text description and integrate with journal entries to track patterns
+5. Integrate Google Photo API --> translate key images to text description and integrate with journal entries to track patterns
-4. Publish as an official website?
+6. Publish as an official website?
 Profit!?!?

 **User Research and Product Discovert**
 1. Publish V 2.0 on https://www.reddit.com/r/Journaling/ and get user feedback.
 Refine and iterate